-Scott's Craftsman 101.07403 12x36" Lathe, modifications and projects.
-Unique Visitors:
+Scott's Atlas / Craftsman 101.07403 12x36" Lathe, modifications and projects.
+Stone Mountain, GA Unique Visitors:

 The lathe power feed works fine.
 However, I hate having to oil the gears and the mess and noise.
 Some of my intermediate gears were not cut that well and make noise.
 I decided to use a separate power feed.

-The feed consists of a 120 RPM DC gearmotor and and brass adapter to fit the end of the feed screw.
+The feed consists of a 120 RPM DC gear motor and and brass adapter to fit the end of the feed screw.

 Was tempted to mount the motor on the cover but don't want to drill a set of holes in it.